 ProfileScript.py (Appendix A) -- This file profiles (fingerprints) the OpenStack instance and generates an XML file that contains the information that is necessary to recreate virtual network.

-ReloadScript.py (Appendix B) -- This file automatically re-constructs an OpenStack instance based on an input XML file, and a connection to the new OpenStack instance we want to load our environment into.
+ReloadScript.py (Appendix B) -- This file automatically re-constructs an OpenStack instance based on an input XML file.
+It requires a connection to be established with a new OpenStack instance, on which we will load our environment

-MasterScript.py (Appendix C) – This file contains all basic functionalities used by the system, such as listing, adding, removing and updating the artifacts of the OpenStack instances.
+MasterScript.py (Appendix C) -- This file contains all basic functionalities used by the system, such as listing, adding, removing and updating the artifacts of the OpenStack instances.

 TesterScript.py (Appendix D) -- This file contains the testing script as the proof-of-concept interface to test the effectiveness of the implementation.

-VMSSH.py (Appendix E) -- This script enables the administrator to login and manage a VM instances declared in OpenStack without the need to expose the machine to the internet by a floating (world-accessible) IP.
+VMSSH.py (Appendix E) -- This script enables the administrator to login and manage a VM instances declared in OpenStack without the need to expose the machine to the Internet by a floating (world-accessible) IP.

+MasterScript.py (updated) (Appendix F) – This script is the updated Master code with added functionality created by the second group of students who worked on this project.
+Added changes are described later in this document.

+TesterScript.py (updated) (Appendix G) – This script is the updated Tester code with added functionality created by the second group of students who worked on this project.
+Added changes are described later in this document.

 In following sections, we describe each program, along with the code snippets and screenshots, to demonstrate their usage.
 The complete source code can be found in the Appendix section.
 Technical Challenges

-In the course of development, several challenges are needed to be overcame.
-Some can be managed and workarounds by us; while others needs the future works.
+In the course of development, several challenges are needed to be tackled.
+Some can be managed and worked around by us; while others need the future works.
 We briefly describe them as follows:

 Reachability from Oakland University infrastructure

 In the beginning, we faced the challenge to establish an authenticated connection with the OpenStack instance.
-After performing some network trouble-shooting through Wireshark, tcpdump, and netstat, we identified the root-cause is because that Oakland Universities’ network perimeter infrastructure filter out the outbound traffic connected to the non-standard ports of CloudLab (???Port 5000??).
-Two ways to solve this issue.
+After performing some network trouble-shooting through Wireshark, tcpdump, and netstat, we identified the root-cause being Oakland Universities’ network perimeter infrastructure filtering out the outbound traffic connected to the non-standard ports of OpenStack (e.g. TCP Port 5000).
+There are two ways to solve this issue.
 Option 1: we connect (SSH) to an Amazon AWS instance (12 months free for the 1st time user) and then connect (SSH) to CloudLab from the AWS instance.
 Option 2: we can open a ticket with UTS to request a number of ports to be allowed for our experiment.
-We choose Option1 for our current implementation.
+We chose Option1 for our current implementation.

 Lack/inconsistency of documentation